w3c/wai-InvolveUsersAll/content/index.md

 -   accessibility standards and policies
 -   web technologies and technical specifications, such as HTML

 This page gets you started reaping the benefits of **involving users — specifically people with disabilities and older people with accessibility needs due to aging — early and throughout different types of projects**.

-A separate page focuses on [including users in evaluation]({{ "/test-evaluate/involving-users/" | relative_url }}) for web development projects.
+A separate page focuses on [[Involving Users in Evaluating Web Accessibility]](/test-evaluate/involving-users/).

 How Involving Users Early Helps {#why}
 ---------------------------------------